Sheppard Mullin Named Pro Bono Law Firm of the Year

 Andrew Guilford, past president of the State Bar of California and partner in the Business Trial Practice Group in Orange County, was recently honored by the Anti-Defamation League for his contributions to improving indigent access to the legal system.

 Additionally, Sheppard Mullin attorneys hold leadership positions in legal services organizations throughout the state.
-In 2001, Edward Vogel, partner in the Financial Institutions Practice Group in San Diego served as president of the San Diego Volunteer Lawyer Program, and James Mittermiller, partner in the Business Trials Practice Group, served as president of the Legal Aid Society of San Diego.
+In 2001, Edward Vogel, partner in the Financial Institutions Practice Group in San Diego served as president of the San Diego Volunteer Lawyer Program, and James Mittermiller, partner in the Business Trial Practice Group, served as president of the Legal Aid Society of San Diego.
 Also, Jack Rubens, partner in the Real Estate, Land Use, Natural Resources & Environment Practice Group in Los Angeles, currently serves on the board of directors of Public Counsel, a pro bono legal services agency.

 Pro Bono Initiatives